We provide online therapy to high achievers in New York.

 You have questions.
 We have answers.

-Am I Lazy or Depressed
+Am I Lazy or Depressed?
+How to Tell the Difference

 Am I Lazy or Depressed?
 Understanding Laziness and Depression

-Laziness Defined:
+Laziness defined:

-Depression Defined:
+Depression defined:

 Key Differences Between Laziness and Depression